bbaillif/genbench3d/README.md

 - vina (for Vina docking score)

 ## Installation
-Run these commands to download genbench3d (and espsim), then install in development mode in pip:
+I am planning to put it on pip/conda, but for now it is a standalone Run these commands to download genbench3d (and espsim), then install in development mode in pip:
 ```bash
 git clone https://github.com/bbaillif/genbench3d.git